dbones/dbones.github.io/_posts/2019-01-21-tdd-an-ioc-container-part-4.md

 This post series looks into how I apply TDD in order to have **confidence** in what is developed.

-In this post I wanted to look a little into the tools used to continously run the tests, which ensured that we did not break the contract while we have been refactoring the code.
+In this post I wanted to look a little into the tools used to continuously run the tests, which ensured that we did not break the contract while we have been refactoring the code.

 ## catch-up